Being A Student In Cambodia: 2016 vs 2017 – What Has Changed?

 Improved access to quality educational resources:

-Increasingly, and as opposed to 2017, students are now facing greater prospects in terms of accessing quality education.
+Increasingly, and as opposed to 2017, students are now facing greater prospects regarding accessing quality education.
 Many new resources are being introduced by the government who are also committed to the relocation of the Royal University of Fine Arts to a better location.
 It is hoped that its new home will be a significant improvement.
-In addition, government spending is also due to increase from $500 million in 2016 to $685 million in 2017.
+Also, government spending is also due to increase from $500 million in 2016 to $685 million in 2017.
 With these proposed improvements, students are more motivated than ever to embark on a period of academic study at undergraduate level.

 Be that as it may, there are still problems concerning higher education in 2017, primarily in relation to students’ welfare including: